 By the middle of 1920, 35 states had voted to ratify the amendment, but four other states—Connecticut, Vermont, North Carolina and Florida—refused to consider the resolution for various reasons, while the remaining states had rejected the amendment altogether.

 So, Tennessee became the battleground to obtain the three-fourths of states needed to ratify the amendment.
 Harry T. Burn, a 24-year-old legislator, was set to vote against the amendment, but switched his vote on the Tennessee state house floor at the urging of his mother, assuring the 19th amendment’s ratification.

 Yet, even after Burn’s deciding vote, anti-suffrage legislators tried desperately to nullify the previous vote.

 In 1971, Representative Bella Abzug championed a bill in the U.S. Congress to designate August 26 as “Women’s Equality Day.”
 The bill says that “the President is authorized and requested to issue a proclamation annually in commemoration of that day in 1920, on which the women of America were first given the right to vote.”

 As a footnote, the amendment certification process has changed since 1920.
 Now, the Archivist of the United States, who heads the National Archives and Records Administration (NARA), is responsible for finalizing the ratification process.

 Back in 1920, Secretary Colby’s attorney reviewed the documents that arrived from Tennessee.
 Today, NARA’s Office of the Federal Register reviews the documents and writes the proclamation for the Archivist of the United States to sign.

-Section 106b of the United States Code spells out the finality of the proclamation.
+Section 106(b) of the United States Code spells out the finality of the process: